Chair, Music Industry Program

 Paul Young, new chair of the Music Industry program, teaches in the fields of music industry studies, music education, jazz and private/applied trombone.
-Additionally, he serves as director of the music industry minors program.

 To further his inter-disciplinary musical interests, from 2004-09 Young attended the USC Thornton School of Music to earn his master of music and doctor of musical arts degrees, working closely with professors Bill Watrous, Shelly Berg, Kim Richmond, Terry Cravens, Sheila Woodward, Joanna Demers, Mark Goldstein and Dick McIlvery.
 As a graduate student, he concentrated on specializations jazz and classical performance, music education, 20th century music history and modern music technology, while serving several years as the lead trombonist in the USC Thornton Jazz Orchestra and as a lecture assistant for the music industry department.

 Today, Young teaches primarily about the business of music, including music publishing, record companies, monetizing musical creations and performances, while offering limited private/applied music lessons and other general music/technology classes for Thornton’s future performers, arrangers and educators, at the undergraduate and graduate levels.
 Young is also a certified member of the Technology Institute for Music Educators (“TI:ME”), teaches computer music notation classes for the American Federation of Musicians in Hollywood, guest lectures at colleges and trade shows, and is on the board of the Rising Star Music Fund charity program run by former music industry professionals to benefit under-funded music education programs.